 How to Separate African Violet Suckers

 Water the African violet the day before you intend to separate the pups.
-Then fill a 2-inch (5 cm.) clay or plastic container with a commercial potting mix consisting of peat and perlite, or any well-drained mix.
-Don’t use a larger pot; too much damp potting mix can rot the pup.
+Then fill a 2 inch (5 cm.) clay or plastic container with a commercial potting mix consisting of peat and perlite, or any well-drained mix.
+Don’t use a larger pot as too much damp potting mix can rot the pup.